Best homeowners insurance in Rhode Island

 Narragansett Bay Insurance

-Narragansett Bay Insurance is a local insurance company that is headquartered in Rhode Island.
-With the lowest premiums on our list, the company might be a good fit if budget is your primary concern and you like to keep your business local.
+Narragansett Bay Insurance is a local insurance company headquartered in Rhode Island.
+With the lowest average premium on our list, the company might be a good fit if budget is your primary concern and you like to keep your business local.
 The company offers many endorsements, like home systems protection and service line coverage.
 Narragansett Bay Insurance also offers flood coverage as a homeowners insurance endorsement, which is rare in the industry.
-Typically, a separate policy is needed.
+However, Narragansett Bay Insurance is too small a company to be rated by J.D.
+Power, so you may need to talk to current clients to get a sense of its customer service.

 Learn more: Nationwide Insurance review

 UPC Insurance specializes in coastal home insurance.
 Rhode Island homeowners could get robust coverage through endorsement packages.
-You may also want to consider purchasing specialty coverages, like equipment breakdown or service line coverage, to round out your coverage.
-If you have storm mitigation measures, like storm shutters or impact resistant doors, you may qualify for a discount.
+You may also want to consider purchasing specialty coverage options, like equipment breakdown or service line coverage, to round out your coverage.
+If you have storm mitigation measures, like storm shutters or impact-resistant doors, you may qualify for a discount.
+UPC was not ranked in J.D.
+Power’s 2021 U.S. Home Insurance Study, but it scored well below average for customer satisfaction in the 2020 study, so the provider might not be the best fit for homeowners looking for excellent service.

 Learn more: UPC Insurance review